 - Formal monkey linguistics [paper][preprint draft]

 Schlenker, Chemla, Schel, Gautier, Fuller, Kuhn, Veselinović, Arnold, Cäsar, Papworth, Murphy, Lemasson, Ouattara, Keenan, Ryder, and Zuberbühler.
 (2016).
-Invited target article to Theoretical Linguistics.
+Formal monkey linguistics.
+Theoretical Linguistics, 42(1-2), 1-90.

 - Classification and automatic transcription of primate calls [paper]